RichardChangCA/AI_Study_Resources_Combo/Computer_Vision.md

 23. Medium, 5 Awesome Projects to Hone Your Deep Learning Skills, https://towardsdatascience.com/5-awesome-projects-to-hone-your-deep-learning-skills-a2d6252b9b9b ,Implementing a convolutional neural network from scratch, Visual exploration of convolutional networks, Building an API for your deep learning model, Contributing to open source frameworks, Paper reproductions

+24. Medium, Image Classification of X-Ray Scans, https://towardsdatascience.com/image-classification-of-x-ray-scans-ffaf970783f9 , VGG, data augmentation, binary classification

+25. Medium, Face Identification: Siamese Convolutional Neural Nets, https://medium.com/@mark.s.cleverley/face-identification-siamese-convolutional-neural-nets-b4c66771595c ,Siamese Nets: twinned neural networks to identify whether two inputs are same or not.
+Suitable for the dataset which has limited images for each identity.
+Good idea(works well with fine-tuning) but poor result in this article.